Lafetz/DASHBOARD/README.md

 # DASHBOARD

-images from jambulboy at pixlebay
+image from jambulboy at pixlebay